-Diary Of A Busker Day 296 Wednesday October 17th (1. opposite Bellis, Time: 2:23-3:25pm, 2. opposite Oxfam, Time: 3:47-4:59pm
+Diary Of A Busker Day 296 Wednesday October 17th 2012 1.
+Opposite Bellis, Time: 2:23-3:25pm, 2.
+Opposite Oxfam, Time: 3:47-4:59pm

-The other day I was approached by Victoria – the manager of the cinema, about playing a laid-back set in the foyer before they showed the film of the 2007 Led Zeppelin concert Celebration Day.
-There was no money in it (no surprises there) but they’d give me a drink and she said I could see the film for nothing – a pretty good deal, I thought, so I said I’d do it.
-Wow! a good excuse to use my double-neck!
-Of course, this meant I had to brush up on a few songs: The Rain Song – which I’d definately let get a bit rusty, Black Mountainside, Bron-Y-Aur, Friends, Stairway To Heaven, or just Stairway, as it’s now known to certain sections of various rock audiences… That’s tonight, so I thought I’d start my session off with The Rain Song, which is pretty appropriate anyway, as it’s ‘threatening’… I’m lucky enough to sell a cd – to a young guy who just happens to be wearing a Led Zeppelin T-shirt!
+The other day I was approached by Victoria, the manager of the cinema, about playing a laid-back set in the foyer, before the screening of Celebration Day, the film of the 2007 Led Zeppelin concert.
+There was no money in it (no surprises there) but they’d give me a drink and she said I could see the film for nothing, which I thought was acceptable…and a good excuse to use my double-neck!
+Of course, this meant I had to brush up on a few songs; The Rain Song, which I’d definitely let get a bit rusty, Black Mountainside, Bron-Y-Aur, Friends, Stairway To Heaven.
+That’s tonight, so I thought I’d start my session off with The Rain Song, which is pretty appropriate anyway, as it’s threatening.
+I’m lucky enough to sell a CD, to a young guy who just happens to be wearing a Led Zeppelin T-shirt!
 But that was one or two songs AFTER The Rain Song.
-I said to him – “I did The Rain Song ten minutes ago!”
+I said to him – ‘I did The Rain Song ten minutes ago.’
 But there’s a weird tuning for it and I didn’t have time to re-tune and do it all over again.
-(He heard me do it a few hours later at the cinema – he was there!)
+(He heard me do it a few hours later at the cinema!)

-Half an hour in, a lady chats to me.
-She really likes what I play and has heard me many times before, however she’s just come out of a shop where some young guy who works there was moaning about me – “I (the lady) said to him ‘there’s that nice guitar player’ and he said ‘Oh, he just plays the same six songs over and over’ and I said ‘Well I think he plays what people like, doesn’t he?
-He plays them because people like them'” Nice lady.
-I thank her for defending me and say, although I believe her, I can’t believe he said that – I play alot more than six songs.
-These days, if I’m out for an hour or more, I never repeat anything – not unless someone asks me to.
+Half an hour in, a woman chats to me.
+She really likes what I play and has heard me many times before, however she’s just come out of a shop where some young guy who works there was moaning about me – ‘I said to him “there’s that nice guitar player,” and he said, “Oh, he just plays the same six songs over and over,” and I said, “Well I think he plays what people like, doesn’t he?
+He plays them because people like them.”‘ What a nice lady, and I thank her for defending me and say I can’t believe he said that.
+I mean, I play a lot more than six songs!
+These days, if I’m out for an hour or more, I never repeat anything, not unless someone asks me to.
 I don’t know, maybe they all sound the same to him.
 Ha! – he would have loved hearing The Rain Song almost twice in a row!
-But I’m curious – what shop was she in?
-Vision Express, she says – two doors down from the bakery behind me.
-I’m actually quite hurt by all this and I think she can tell – she says maybe she shouldn’t have told me what the guy said.
-I say she was right to – it’s always interesting to know what people REALLY think, especially the ones working in the shops.
-Anyway, they get it easy with me – I don’t (usually) play for more than an hour, an hour and a half at the most…and I’m not that loud.
-Hm…I wonder if he moans about some of the others – Rockin’ Rob, for instance.
-He sets up camp in front of The Buttercross – just a few feet away, and he’s there for hours.
-And ten times as loud!
-I think I might go in the shop and have a word…but not today, as the guy – knowing who I would have heard it from, might say something to the lady if and when she goes back – it might make it awkward for her and I wouldn’t want that.
+But I’m curious; what shop was she in?
+Vision Express, two doors down from the bakery behind me.
+I’m actually quite hurt by all this and I think she can tell; she says maybe she shouldn’t have told me what the guy said.
+I said she was right to, as it’s always interesting to know what people REALLY think, especially the ones working in the shops.
+Anyway, they get it easy with me as I don’t usually play for more than an hour, an hour and a half at the most…and I’m not that loud.
+I wonder if he moans about some of the others; Rockin’ Rob, for instance.
+He sets up camp in front of The Buttercross, just a few feet away, and he’s there for hours.
+And ten times as loud as me!
+I think I might go in the shop and have a word…but not today, as the bloke, knowing who I would have heard it from, might say something to the lady if/when she goes back and it might make it awkward for her and I wouldn’t want that.

-Before I leave, an very short woman stops by who I’ve seen around town recently.
+Before I leave, a very short woman stops by who I’ve seen around town recently.
 She pushes a cart stacked up high with all her worldly belongings, wears a hat with big earflaps and has shin pads like what American footballers have, on her knees – an odd character, for sure.
-She says hello sometimes but we haven’t had a conversation till now.
-“I really like yer playin'” – she sounds American.
-I probe – “Are you American?”
-“Yeah, from Alaska.
-I’m Granny McFairn, M-C-F-A-I-R-N” (I’m holding my notebook and tell her I sometimes write things down in a diary).
+She says hello sometimes but we haven’t had a conversation until now.
+‘I really like yer playin” – she sounds American.
+I probe – ‘Are you American?’
+‘Yeah, from Alaska.
+I’m Granny McFairn, M-C-F-A-I-R-N,’ she spells it out.
+(I’m holding my notebook and tell her I sometimes write things down in a diary).
 I say I’d like to take a picture of her.
-“Yeah, there’s another guy – he’s got some pictures of me on Flicker.
-Go on there, his name’s Alistair Eales, E-A-L-E-S.” I ask her why she’s over here – Alaska’s a long way!
-“Yeah, well…I’m on a pilgrimage.
+‘Yeah, there’s another guy, he’s got some pictures of me on Flicker.
+Go on there, his name’s Alistair Eales, E-A-L-E-S.’ I ask her why she’s over here; Alaska’s a long way away!
+‘Yeah, well…I’m on a pilgrimage.
 London, Winchester and Salisbury.
-You’re really good, you do alright out here?”
+You’re really good, you do alright out here?’
 I say if I can get £10 an hour, I’m doing OK.
-“Yeah?
-I sometimes busk – with a harmonica.
-I’m not very good, though” then she holds up a frying pan tied to the handle of her cart – “I use this” – her version of my Halloween bucket, I’m assuming.
-Yes, a real character.
+‘Yeah?
+I sometimes busk, with a harmonica.
+I’m not very good, though,’ then she holds up a frying pan tied to the handle of her cart – ‘I use this.’
+Her version of my Halloween bucket, I’m assuming.
+A real character, as they say.
 But although she calls herself Granny, she doesn’t look that old, maybe 60.
 It’s hard to tell with some people.
 I get a picture of her holding her frying pan up.
-Actually, I don’t care what the young guy in Vision Express thinks, I bet he hasn’t done anything or been anywhere – Granny McFairn likes my playin’ and she’s from Alaska!
-When she goes away, a man standing nearby says “You meet all sorts of people, eh?”
+Actually, I don’t care what the young guy in Vision Express thinks, I bet he hasn’t done anything or been anywhere.
+Granny McFairn likes my playin’ and she’s from Alaska!
+When she goes away, a man standing nearby says, ‘You meet all sorts of people, eh?’

-Earnings: £19.10p + 1 cd
+Earnings: £19.10 + 1 CD